spotDL/spotify-downloader/README.md

 python -m spotdl [urls]
 ```

-## Music sourcing and audio quality
+## Music Sourcing and Audio Quality

 spotDL uses YouTube as a source for music downloads.
 This method is used to avoid any issues related to downloading music from Spotify.